Skip to main content

 Decision

 Based on the shortlist of finalists, a high-level jury chooses the winners of the five category awards.
 In a parallel and independent process, the winner of the Citizens' Award is chosen by a public vote.
-The European Commissioner for Environment, Oceans and Fisheries announces all six winners at the Award Ceremony.
+The six winners are announced at the Award Ceremony.

 Jury